PeterXKYZ/WQ22_phy352/homework_5/readme.txt

 The Feigenbaum constant δ is (F_n - F_n-1) / (F_n+1 - F_n) = 5.5
 which is uh, a little bit off.

+Problem 2:
+Both fixed bg and 5-params plots are extremely similar to the point of indistinguishability.
+The fixed bg exponential is ever so slightly higher than the 5-params exponential.

 TECHNICAL COMMENTS:
 - the plots are generated with Python's Matplotlib cuz I'm running out of time and didn't want to fiddle with gnuplot.